The Engel Team

 Chairman’s View: Spoiler alert APRIL 11, 2019 BY JOHN ENGEL, CHAIRMAN, TOWN COUNCIL Spoiler alert: I really like New Canaan’s prospects.
 Here are five observations taken from the revaluation, the Town budget, the State election, and the first quarter real estate sales.
 There is a happy ending.
 1. The uncertainty coming from Hartford is probably worse than […]

 Chairman’s View: Cap town spending for three years MARCH 28, 2019 BY JOHN ENGEL, CHAIRMAN, TOWN COUNCIL Town income is dependent on real estate values and the taxes they generate.
 Our revenues currently grow at 1% per year.
 I propose that we cap spending at 1.50% per year for three years, beginning now.
-We must limit our […]
+We must […]

 Op-Ed: New Canaan’s Fourth Estate NOVEMBER 15, 2018 BY JOHN ENGEL AND ROBERT DORAN We live in challenging times for news.
 The Internet and the information age, professional pundits, fake news and 24-hour news cycles disrupted the old paradigm of trust and integrity in news organizations.
 Morley Safer of ‘60 Minutes’ said, “So much crap passes as […]

-Op-Ed: Advertiser, Hersams served New Canaan for a century NOVEMBER 21, 2018 BY BY JOHN ENGEL ‘A good newspaper, I suppose, is a nation talking to itself’ — Arthur Miller The New Canaan Advertiser has certainly come to embody that ideal.
+Op-Ed: Advertiser, Hersams served New Canaan for a century NOVEMBER 21, 2018 BY BY JOHN ENGEL ‘A good newspaper, I suppose, is a nation talking to itself — Arthur Miller The New Canaan Advertiser has certainly come to embody that ideal.
 We are a community talking to itself through our local newspaper.
 Whether you see evidence of […]

 Chairman’s View: Picking priorities DECEMBER 6, 2018 BY JOHN ENGEL.
 CHAIRMAN, TOWN COUNCIL “I do have to pick my priorities.
 Nobody can do everything.” — Ray Kurzweil We held the first joint offsite meeting among the four funding bodies (Board of Selectmen, Town Council, Board of Education, Board of Finance) in over 10 years, an important step toward […]